 The Bobcat Fire and Lake Fire Rebuilding One-on-One Appointments for property owners who were victims of these wildfires, continue to be offered virtually via the Microsoft Teams app.
-The One-on-One Appointments are offered every Tuesday through April 2021, in one-hour time slots, from 9am to 12pm and may be conveniently scheduled online by property owners.
+The One-on-One Appointments are offered every Tuesday, in one-hour time slots, from 9 a.m. to 12 p.m. and may be conveniently scheduled online by property owners.
 Expert advice and information, specifically tailored for each property, is provided at these sessions by Regional Planning, Fire, Public Health, and Public Works.
-To date, 31 One-on-One virtual meetings have been held with property owners.
+To date, 47 One-on-One virtual meetings have been held with property owners.
 Notification letters were sent out to the remaining property owners to encourage them to schedule a One-on-One virtual meeting.
+Also, outreach has extended to providing notice of the opportunity for One-on-One appointments in email blasts to users of EPIC-LA and others.